Does Your Youth Group Play Crazy Games?

-For example, a silly game like Chubby Bunny, in which participants stuff their cheeks with marshmallows, seems perfectly harmless.
-But imagine if a student inhaled a marshmallow and started choking.
+For example, eating contest games, such as 'chubby bunny' in which participants stuff their cheeks with marshmallows, seems perfectly harmless.
+But imagine if a student inhaled the food and started choking.
 How would you prevent this situation from becoming fatal?
 Should you choose another game instead?
 A simple “what-if” planning session could illuminate this risk.

 Follow These Practices